 Travel Workshop: Hosted by STA Travel.
 Learn tips and tricks for booking international travel!
 This workshop will help students who have never booked an international flight, or for students looking to find good deals and learn new tricks.
 Center for Global Education (576 N. Glassell), 1-2pm.

-Design your International Experience Workshop: Hosted by the Career Development Center and Center for Global Education.
+Design your International Experience Workshop: Hosted by Career and Professional Development and Center for Global Education.
 Students will learn how to seek meaningful experiences when they go abroad to develop transferable life and work skills.
 Beckman 401, 2-3pm.